 1. Settle Eggs at room temperature

 Take the eggs out of the fridge and let them settle at room temperature in your kitchen.
-If you want it to be faster, immerse the eggs at slightly warm water.
+If you want it to be faster, immerse the eggs in slightly warm water.

 2. Prepare the Kettle